fhellwig/pkgconfig/README.md

 ###The environment directory

-If the `NODE_ENV` environment variable is set, the a subdirectory in the `config` directory having the same name as the `NODE_ENV` setting is expected.
+If the `NODE_ENV` environment variable is set, then a subdirectory in the `config` directory having the same name as the `NODE_ENV` setting is used if it exists.

-For example, if `NODE_ENV` is set to *production*, then the `config/production` directory must exist and the configuration file in that directory is merged with the base configuration file in the `config` directory.
+For example, if `NODE_ENV` is set to *production*, then the `config/production` directory is used (if it exists) and the configuration file in that directory (if found) is merged with the base configuration file in the `config` directory.

 ```no-highlight
 myapp/